By Chelsea Krause

 E-invoices save you time on printing and packaging.
 They save you money on paper, envelopes, ink, and stamps.
 And they are far less likely to be lost by customers.
 With most online invoicing software you can track invoices, meaning you can see exactly when an invoice has been delivered and viewed by your customer.
 No more wondering if your invoice has gotten lost in the mail!
 Instead, you can cut out the middleman (or the mailman in this case) and get your invoices to your customers faster, which helps you get paid faster.

-Luckily, there are plenty of affordable invoicing and accounting software programs out there that can make invoicing a breeze.
+Luckily, there are many affordable best invoice software for small business available that can make invoicing a breeze.

 2. Offer Online Payments